csb6/bluebird/README.md

 The goal is to create a language that supports generic programming with strong typing and syntax somewhere between Ada's verbose but unambiguous syntax and C++'s more concise syntax.

-It is still in the early stages, but right now it has a lexer and a parser that implement a lot of the basic features.
-Code generation and semantic analysis are starting to develop, but aren't done yet.
+It is still in the early stages, but right now it has a lexer and a parser implementing many basic features.
+Code generation and semantic analysis are in development, but aren't currently usable.

 ## Goals